betsyjames/python-challenge/README.md

     * The greatest increase in profits (date and amount) over the entire period
     * The greatest decrease in losses (date and amount) over the entire period

-* The analysis should look similar to the one below:
+* The analysis looks like below:

   ```text
   Financial Analysis